Article thumbnail

 Lights Tested

-I decided I would measure the flash durations of various lights.
-These include:
+In this endeavor, I set out to measure the flash durations of various lights, including:

 • Canon 580EX